Gruruya/nimf/README.md

 Usage:
   f [optional-params] [input: string...]

-Entered `input` may be a pattern OR a path/path glob to search.
+Entered `input` may be a pattern OR a path to search.
 Append `/` to the end of your pattern to search for directories.

 Options: